IBEEM-MSU/ibeem_variability/README.md

 * Calc env variability metrics to produce L2 data (2 args: in file, out file):
   * `Rscript /mnt/research/ibeem/ibeem_variability/Scripts/2-env-metrics/2-env-metrics.R /mnt/research/ibeem/L1/climate/era5/ERA5-1_2_3_4_5_6_7_8_9_10_11_12.csv /mnt/research/ibeem/L2/climate/era5/Env-var-1_2_3_4_5_6_7_8_9_10_11_12.csv`
   * `Rscript /mnt/research/ibeem/ibeem_variability/Scripts/2-env-metrics/2-env-metrics.R /mnt/research/ibeem/L1/climate/era5/ERA5-6_7_8.csv /mnt/research/ibeem/L2/climate/era5/Env-var-6_7_8.csv`

+## Extracting env and trait data for each species
++ Code for initial processing for birds (breeding season) is in `Scripts/4-extract-species-env`
++ Currently using species with ITIS ids, did not resolve NAs.
++ Generates a main file with each row a species (with associated ITIS ID and accepted name).
+Each column contains either the average of one of the environmental variables across the range of the species, or some trait value.
++ Main file is stored in `/mnt/research/ibeem/data/L2/main-bird-data.csv` and is also in the [`L2` folder on Google drive](https://drive.google.com/drive/folders/1c4dF8AEgOf7zvVUd5GTUT7vzj5hoLuGj).
++ Trait data in the master file currently include values from Bird et al and AVONET.
+Can add in ELTON later on if there is something specific we want from there.
+The column name has the data source as a prefix.
+See metadata for the data sources for specific info.